What Drugs are Barbiturates?

 Common symptoms of barbiturate withdrawal include anxiety, sweating, sleeping troubles, anxiety, restlessness, and seizures.
 Depending on the severity of your addiction, these withdrawal symptoms can be dangerous and, without medical intervention, fatal.

-Detoxing from barbiturate drugs should only be done at a rehab like Essence Health and Wellness, where 24-hour medically supervised detox services are available.
+Detoxing from barbiturate drugs should only be done at a rehab like Essence Healthcare, where 24-hour medically supervised detox services are available.
 During medically supervised detox, skilled healthcare professionals will support your detox by tapering your drug doses to help you slowly and safely wean off barbiturates.

 The Journey to Overcoming Addiction